vutran6853/admin-vue/README.md

-# admin-vue
+# Admin Dashboard 2

-SB(Start Boostrap) Admin 2.
+SB(Start Boostrap) Admin Dashboard  2.
-A free Bootstrap 5 admin theme built with Vue.js. a modern development workflow environment ready to use to build your next dashboard or web application
+A free Bootstrap 5 Admin Dashboard theme built with Vue 3. a modern development workflow environment ready to use to build your next dashboard or web application

 ## Project setup
 ```